microsoft/ADBench/docs/cpp/Modules.md

     get_module_name<ModuleTest::ParamType>);
     ```

-    `absolute_error` is a number used to compare results of current module execution with "golden" results.
-If absolute difference between at least one of them exceeds this value then the test is failed.
+    `tolerance` is a number used to compare results of the current module execution with the "golden" results.
+If an absolute difference between at least one of them exceeds this value then the test is failed.

 ### Adding a new test case